bretmullinix/openshift-idm-cluster-on-aws/part3-install-aws-infrastructure/4th-tdd-iteration/readme.md

     1. cd ../..
     1. Run `molecule test`.
 The test should pass.

-We have tested and added the Amazon VPC Gateway and completed our 4th TDD iteration.
+We have tested and added the Amazon VPC Route Table and completed our 4th TDD iteration.

 [**<--Back to main instructions**](../readme.md#4thTDD)